WakiMak/trentent.github.io-forked/_posts/2014-08-14-appv-5-minimum-mounted-file-size-is-64kb-size-of-packages-is-misrepresented-on-2008r2windows-7.md

 19045400576 - 19045466112 = 65536 bytes.

-So, in the end, it turns out that AppV 5 utilizes 64KB cluster size even if the allocation size on the disk is 4KB. Â I'm not sure if having mismatched cluster sizes impacts the performance of AppV but the Microsoft support personnel implied that it could. Â For AppV 5 you'll want to reduce the number of small files in your AppV packages to as few as possible to limit this space sucking overhead. Â The missing space is "sparse" files, but fully mounted I wouldn't expect to have any sparse files. Â So AppV is using sparse files to ensure a 64kb allocation size.
+So, in the end, it turns out that AppV 5 utilizes 64KB cluster size even if the allocation size on the disk is 4KB.
+I'm not sure if having mismatched cluster sizes impacts the performance of AppV but the Microsoft support personnel implied that it could.
+For AppV 5 you'll want to reduce the number of small files in your AppV packages to as few as possible to limit this space sucking overhead.
+The missing space is "sparse" files, but fully mounted I wouldn't expect to have any sparse files.
+So AppV is using sparse files to ensure a 64kb allocation size.

 <pre class="lang:default decode:true ">Allocation Report:

 Within these files there are:
-Â  Â  Compressed Â  Â  Â  Â  Â  Â  Â : 0
+    Compressed              : 0
-Â  Â  Â  Â  Total allocated Â  Â  : 0 bytes
+        Total allocated     : 0 bytes
-Â  Â  Â  Â  Total size Â  Â  Â  Â  Â : 0 bytes.
+        Total size          : 0 bytes.
-Â  Â  Â  Â  Savings Â  Â  Â  Â  Â  Â  : 0.00 %
+        Savings             : 0.00 %
-Â  Â  Sparse Â  Â  Â  Â  Â  Â  Â  Â  Â : 9106
+    Sparse                  : 9106
-Â  Â  Â  Â  Total allocated Â  Â  : 2318139392 bytes
+        Total allocated     : 2318139392 bytes
-Â  Â  Â  Â  Total size Â  Â  Â  Â  Â : 1838549977 bytes.
+        Total size          : 1838549977 bytes.
-Â  Â  Â  Â  Savings Â  Â  Â  Â  Â  Â  : -26.09 %
+        Savings             : -26.09 %
-Â  Â  Encrypted Â  Â  Â  Â  Â  Â  Â  : 0
+    Encrypted               : 0
-Â  Â  Â  Â  Total allocated Â  Â  : 0 bytes</pre>
+        Total allocated     : 0 bytes</pre>

 &nbsp;